May 31, 2025

 • lightweight

-Hoka is known for lightweight footwear with maximum cushion—and the Trail Code is their lightest, plushest hiker yet.
-New for 2023, the Hoka Trail Code GTX is built like a sneaker, but it provides serious hiking performance, too.
-The Vibram Megagrip outsoles give hikers plenty of grip while the GORE-TEX membrane is both waterproof and breathable.
-But it's the oodles of cushioning that stands out, taking comfort over-the-top.
-The Hoka Trail Code GTX is the best hiking sneaker for men and women who just can't get enough cushioning.
+HOKA'S most casual hiking boot, the Trail Code is an ultra-cushy, mid-cut hiking sneaker.
+The HOKA Trail Code GTX is built like a sneaker, but it provides serious hiking performance, too.
+The Vibram Megagrip outsoles give hikers plenty of grip, and the GORE-TEX membrane is both waterproof and breathable.
+This shoe's designed for more casual hikes, but I've worn my Trail Codes on steep, rocky trails, too, such as Pennsylvania's Mid-State Trail.
+But the main reason to buy this lightweight hiking boot is its oodles of cushioning.
+The HOKA Trail Code GTX is the best hiking sneaker for men and women who want a lightweight, max cushion hiking boot.

 best fit